 8. Give up on trying to be everywhere

 In 2020, the social platforms are endless and allow you to reach anyone you want but the abundance can easily turn into a double-edged sword.
-When you’re spreading your brand message everywhere, to very difference audiences, with very different behaviors, in very different moods, and have very different interest, your brand message is diluted.
+When you’re spreading your brand message everywhere, to very different audiences, with very different behaviors, in very different moods, and have very different interests, your brand message is diluted.

 9. Magic bullets don’t exist

 Overnight success is a myth.
 If you anything about real success, you know that small continual improvements will compound over time to create a fundamental change.
 That is why you should plan for the future, but focus on the focus on improving just 1% every day.